rchain/architecture-docs/execution_model/rhovm.rst

     *Figure - Reduction effecting a key-value data store*

-The synchronization (co-channel orientation) of input and output at the location denoted by :code:`key` is the event that triggers a state transition of RhoVM.
-At first glance, the output term, which assigns the value :code:`@Q` to the location denoted by :code:`key`, would appear to constitute a state change itself.
-However, with the rho-calculus I/O, we pick up an *observability* requirement.
-We require that the input process :code:`for ( val <- key) P` observes the assignment at :code:`key` for further computation :code:`P` to occur.
-This is because, from an I/O perspective, only the input term specifies further computation.
-The output term alone is computationally insignificant.
-In fact, no side-effect can occurr until the assignment given by the output term is seen by the input term.
-Therefore, no *observable* state transition can occurr until the input and output terms are in concurrent orientation.
-This obvservability requirement is enforced at compile-time to prevent DDoS attacks by repeated invocation of the output term :code:`key!(@Q)`.
+The synchronization of an input and output process at :code:`key` is the event that triggers a state transition of RhoVM.
+At first glance, the output process, which assigns the value :code:`@Q` to the location denoted by :code:`key`, appears to constitute a state transition in itself.
+However, the rho-calculus reduction semantics have an *observability* requirement.
+For any future computation :code:`P` to occur, the reduction rule requires that the input process :code:`for ( val <- key) P` *observes* the assignment at :code:`key`.
+This is because only the input term defines future computation, which means that the output term alone is computationally insignificant.
+Therefore, no *observable* state transition occurs until the input and output terms synchronize at :code:`key`.
+This obvservability requirement is enforced at compile-time to prevent DDoS attacks by repeated output :code:`key!(@Q)` invocation.

-We've seen that an application of the rho-calculus reduction rule, to a data element of a key-value data store, constitutes a state transition of the RhoVM.
-The goal is to maintain and verify every state transition that ever occurs on the VM, which means that the key-value data store must be maintained, or *persisted*.
-Therefore, in addition to mapping to the current values, each key maps to the verified history of reductions to occur at that location:
+It has been demonstrated that an application of the rho-calculus reduction rule, to a data element of a key-value data store, constitutes a state transition of an instance of the RhoVM.
+The goal, however, is to verify and maintain every state transition that ever occurs on an instance of the VM, which means that the configuration history of the key-value data store must be maintained through modification, hence it being a *persistent* data structure.
+Therefore, in addition to mapping to current values, each key maps to the verified history of reductions to occur at that location:

 .. figure:: ../img/transaction_history.png